xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Enhanced optimization of Browser processes
 - Significant optimization of service enumeration, with full binary paths provided
 - Disk enumeration now includes both logical disks and image disks (mounted ISOs), offering complete paths when available.

+### Update to WinInspect_v4 (05-31-2023)
+- For computers that do not have chrome installed, the WinInspect was breaking when enumerating history files.
+I added a check if the chrome directory exists.
+Small QoL imporvement.
+- WinInspect_v3 will be decommissioned.

 ## ScanDLL